 It almost sounds as if the classes are intended to alienate young adult children from their parents.
 Most parents are not idiots and most parents are quite capable of thinking about and discussing complex ideas.

 Firstly, let’s look at the ‘family home’ Grace is envisualising.
 Note, not ‘some family homes’ but the generic family home.
-It seems that on the one hand we are told to embrace diversity, while on the other we are offered ignorant stereotypes.
+It seems that on the one hand we are told to embrace diversity, while on the other we are offered ignorant stereotypes of how parents will react.

 The family home Lavery envisages is a place with staid, conventional, bigoted parents.
 Parents, it seems, who aren’t even aware of the subjects their kid is studying at Uni.
 It’s unlikely that mum has ever smoked a joint or read a volume of philosophy, or that dad has ever even considered the idea of same-sex attraction or getting his ears pierced.
 This is clearly bonkers.
 Most parents of kids now at university came of age in the 80s and early 90s.
 We knew how to protest.
 We rocked against racism.
 We wore pink ‘Crazy Colour’ in our hair, pink triangle badges and safety pins on the lapels of our Sally Army Chelsea Girl jackets and painted CND signs on our home-bleached jeans.
 We wanted to Stop the City.
 We stood up for the acceptance of same-sex attraction at a time when the police were quite definitely not on our side.
 We listened to Boy George and swooned over Cyndi Lauper.
 My first 80s boyfriend wore more eyeliner than I did and wrote endless volumes of poetry (which reminds me, why oh why did I never make out with the beautiful, corkscrew-curled Simone who was so clearly out of my league but wanted me anyway?)